Skip to content

 When you make chawanmushi in Thailand,

-you might feel that "it tastes somehow different from what I ate in Japan."
+"it tastes somehow different from what I had in Japan."

 The cause might not be the eggs, but the water.